Going Too Far

 In the mid-19th century, state asylums for the insane were being constructed larger and more quickly across the United States, however the existing institutions were plagued with large numbers of "incurable" (also known as chronic) patients.
 Older folks admitted to mental hospitals tended to stay for long durations, eventually severing ties to the outside world and becoming institutionalized - unable to live outside the hospital system.
 Patients with Alzheimer's disease, a condition that was not recognized at the time, would be physically healthy and live in the state asylum for many years.
-Many hospital administrators felt these beds that could be used for hopeful cases were becoming filled with an ever-growing population of incurable patients, hindering the efforts of the doctors whose job was to heal those that could be healed.
-Many also felt it was a detriment to the therapeutic environment for the curable hospital population.
+Hospital administrators felt these beds that could be used for hopeful cases were becoming filled with an ever-growing population of incurable patients, hindering the efforts of the doctors whose job was to heal those that could be healed.
+Many also felt these patients were a detriment to the therapeutic environment for the curable hospital population.

 This first asylum for the incurable insane in the U.S. was opened in 1869 on a rural tract of land nestled in a scenic location.
 Its original purpose was to care for the hopeless cases with as much dignity and comfort as possible until some slim chance of recovery, and in most cases until death.
 The establishment of such an institution was quite controversial, as it was a serious blow to morale in the psychiatric field to the public eye; this hospital was a place that offered no hope for recovery.
 This asylum was in itself an admission that some forms of mental illness could not be treated by the state.